nsmith1195/Balance/README.md

 Balancing Robot Repository

 Robot acts as an inverted pendulum with the goal of remaining stable while being mobile in at least one direction.
 Turning may be added as a later feature as wheels are independently actuated.
-A full report on this project can be found in Final.pdf
+A full report on this project can be found in Final.pdf which includes relevant derivations and explanations for design choices.
+Below is a short summary of each major section.

-## Hardware
-Almost all hardware used in this project is secondhand.
-The structural components come from an erectors set while the motors and encoders both come from an old printer.
-The benefit of using the motors and encoders from the printer is that they are already mounted to a backplate which can be cut to the proper size and shape to attach to the robot's body.
-A breadboard is also attached to the body to mount the IMU and provide a location to make all necessary connections.

-## Connections
-Power is provided to the system by a 9V battery connected to the L298N.
-The internal regulator on this chip provides 5V which is then used to power the power rail of a breadboard mounted to the robot.
-The power rail then powers the Arduino Uno and MPU 6050.
-Communication with the MPU 6050 is done via an I2C interface using the Wire library over wires connected to the A4 and A5 pins.
-The AD0 pin on the MPU 6050 is grounded on the Arduino setting its I2C address to 0x68.
-A 6 wire ribbon cable connects the Arduino to the L298N to allow for a digital input to power both motors forward and backwards while also providing a PWM input for speed control of each motor.
-The PWM inputs are connected to digital pins 5 and 6 while the remaining four wires are connected to digital pins 2 - 7.

-## State Estimation
-To measure each of the robot's degrees of freedom there are several sensors onboard.
-An inertial measurement unit uses measurements from a gyroscope and accelerometer to estimate the angle theta in the plane of motion.
-To combine these measures and reduce noise a complementary filter is used.
-An encoder is also used on each of the two wheels to measure the distance the robot has traveled.
-The angular position is incremented every time an interrupt is triggered by the rising edge of an encoder pulse.
-This has the consequence of halving the number of detectable encoder states but in this application it should be acceptable.
-Velocity estimation is done at a constant frequency by dividing the number of encoder counts measured over the time period.
-This was done instead of dividing each encoder step by the time between each step to avoid problems around 0 velocity where the estimator never finds out it stopped.
-This will likely be changed in the future to a more sophisticated algorithm due to issues with integration errors in this implementation.

 ## Dynamic Model
 The full equations of motion were derived for a Wheeled Inverted Pendulum (WIP) and were used to simulate the system with Scipy.
-This model was then linearized and used to generate several control laws
+It is assumed that the robot can only move in a straight line which greatly simplifies the calculations.
+This model was then linearized and used to generate several control laws.

+## Controller Design
+To simplify the initial design the linearized model was further reduced to a single input single output transfer function relating the angle of the robot to the torque input.
+This allows the use of very simple frequency domain design tools such as the root locus, as well as the use of common control architectures like PD and direct feedback.

+## Mechanical Design
+The body of the robot is mostly composed of secondhand parts from various electronics.
+Several small parts such as wheel connectors were 3D modeled and printed.

+## Electrical Design
+The controller for the robot is an Arduino Uno which draws power from the 5 volt regulator on an L298 motor driver.
+This driver provides power for both motors.
+To allow for direct control of the torque to each motor, current sensing resistors are placed in series with each motor.
+To read each voltage a difference amplifier is used to amplify the small voltage drop and allow reading by the Arduinio ADC.
+Finally, to measure the state of the robot an MPU-6050 inertial measurement unit and quadrature encoders allow direct measurement of the angle and distance travelled.
+To manage many of these components a breadboard is mounted opposite from the Arduino where each component can easily attach.

+## Software Design